 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or line with cupcake liners.
 You may need a 2nd pan as this recipe makes up to 14 muffins, though you can always bake in batches using 1 pan.
 Set aside.

 - Coarsely chop the chocolate.
 Place in a medium heat-proof bowl along with the butter.
-Microwave on high in 10 second increments, whisking after each until completely smooth.
-Whisk in the sugar, eggs, vanilla, and sour cream.
+Microwave on high in 10 second increments, whisking after each until completely smooth and chocolate has melted.
+Cool for 5 minutes, then whisk in the sugar, eggs, vanilla, and sour cream.
 Set aside.

 - Spoon the batter evenly into each cup or liner, filling each all the way to the top.
 Bake the muffins for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 20-22 minutes, give or take.
 Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.